TheoW03/MRA32/README.md

 can only do Integers and positive numbers. and numbers up to 2^12 or 4096

+if a number is not a power of 2, and is greater than 4096. then do "ORR" to the nearest power of 2

+example: 5000, will be 4096

+if the result happens of ORR to the nearest power of 2, happens to be "1" or something, then it means ROR worked, so leave it alone.

 floating point numbers will be coming soon.

 (using my own floating point lib I used for MIPS)